cipher813/recommender_system/README.md

 - Respond to questions on the project including areas for improvement

 In addition to this README containing general information on the project, our project consists of the following notebooks:
-* A. Notebook 01.
-Collaborative Filter using scikit-learn and TuriCreate (main project submission)
+* 01. Collaborative Filter using scikit-learn and TuriCreate (main project submission)
-* B. Appendices of preliminary EDA/topic modeling of user/artist tags for content-based filter:
+* 02. Appendices of preliminary EDA/topic modeling of user/artist tags for content-based filter:
- - 1. Notebook A01.
+ - a.
 Using scikit-learn's K Means Clustering and t-SNE
- - 2. Notebook A02.
+ - b.
 LDA using pyLDAvis

 *Adding content-based features from metadata, such as artist tags by users, is a key area of further work to build upon this analysis.*